Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 14-Config Azure ADO in DfD.md

 #### ⌛ Estimated time to complete this lab: 30 minutes

 ## Objectives
-In this exercise, you will learn how to connect Azure DevOps repositories to Defender for Cloud for DevOps security.
+In this exercise, you will learn how to connect Azure DevOps repositories to Defender for Cloud.

 ### Exercise 1: Preparing the Environment